graycodesnu/team-profile-builder/README.md

 # Team Profile Generator

 ## Introduction
+Automatically generate a webpage displaying team member profiles based on CLI prompt responses, providing quick access to their information.

-This project is a result of our bootcamp's week 9 homework assignment.
-Students were expected to create a README.md file generator using Node.js The project repository can be found [here](https://github.com/graycodesnu/team-profile-generator) and the demo video can be found [here](https://drive.google.com/file/d/1or3sE9IyC_S9jQ-RAelVDyjCGE4dxlR0/view).
+The project repository can be found [here](https://github.com/graycodesnu/team-profile-generator) and the demo video can be found [here](https://drive.google.com/file/d/1or3sE9IyC_S9jQ-RAelVDyjCGE4dxlR0/view).

 ![](assets/Screen%20Shot%202022-09-07%20at%2010.43.45%20PM.png)